junxit/us-congress-bills-117/bill.md

 ## § 4.
 Extension of payment of vocational rehabilitation subsistence allowances

 - **(a)** *In general* Section 3104 of title 38, United States Code, is amended by adding at the end the following new subsection:
-  > - **(f)** In the case of any veteran whom the Secretary of Veterans Affairs determines is satisfactorily following a program of employment services provided under subsection (a)(5) during the period of an emergency situation, the Secretary may pay the veteran a subsistence allowance, as prescribed in section 3108 of this title for full-time training for the type of program that the veteran was pursuing, for two additional months, if the Secretary determines that the veteran is negatively affected by the emergency situation.
+  > - **(e)** In the case of any veteran whom the Secretary of Veterans Affairs determines is satisfactorily following a program of employment services provided under subsection (a)(5) during the period of an emergency situation, the Secretary may pay the veteran a subsistence allowance, as prescribed in section 3108 of this title for full-time training for the type of program that the veteran was pursuing, for two additional months, if the Secretary determines that the veteran is negatively affected by the emergency situation.

 - **(b)** *Conforming repeal* Section 8 of the Student Veteran Coronavirus Response Act of 2020 (Public Law 116–140) is repealed.